The-Egg-Corp/CSync/README.md

 # CSync
-BepInEx configuration file syncing library.
+A BepInEx configuration file syncing library.<br>
+This library will help you force clients to have the same settings as the host!

 ## Features
 - Can serialize a `ConfigEntry` with a drop-in replacement.